AB-Lindex/github-copilot/install-copilot-baseline.prompt.md

 1. **Scan Source Repository**: List all files in `.github/chatmodes/`, `.github/instructions/`, and `.github/prompts/` directories from AB-Lindex/github-copilot
 2. **Read File Metadata**: Extract front matter (YAML) from each file to get descriptions and configurations
 3. **Check Local Installation**: Compare with existing files in current repository's `.github/` directory structure
+4. **Compare Content**: Check file content and metadata to identify updates, version differences, or modifications
-4. **Build Content Inventory**: Create comprehensive list of available vs. installed content
+5. **Build Content Inventory**: Create comprehensive list of available vs. installed content with update status
-5. **Identify Installation Candidates**: Focus on files not yet installed that would benefit the current repository
+6. **Identify Installation/Update Candidates**: Focus on files not yet installed or files with available updates that would benefit the current repository

 ## Installation Process